wpaintsil/MIST4610-Group-5/README.md

 ## Data Model

-Here's an overview of our business operations:
+Here's an overview of the Tennis Club Data Model:

 Membership Management: We offer various membership options, including individual, family, and corporate memberships.
 Each membership type may have different access levels and privileges within the club.